-David committed serious sins in his life.
+David committed serious sin in his life.
 For example, he committed adultery and arranged for the husband of his mistress to be killed.
 One of David's worst sins was not so spectacular.
 Against God's will, David counted the number of men fit for military duty in Israel and Judah.
-This sin resulted in the deaths of seventy thousand people (2 Sm 24:15).
+This sin resulted in the deaths of 70,000 of King David's innocent people (2 Sm 24:15).

 Promise: "He began to teach in the synagogue in a way that kept His large audience amazed." —Mk 6:2

 Praise: Speaking from the cross upon which he was crucified, St. Paul Miki told the onlookers: "I tell you plainly: there is no way to be saved except the Christian way."

 Reference: (As an encouragement to read the Bible daily, order any of these audio or video tapes: Ignorance of Scriptures is Ignorance of Christ, AV 82-1, V-82, How to Pray the Bible on audio AV 82-3 or video V-82, How to Read the Bible on audio AV 46-3 or video V-46, Principles of Bible Interpretation, audio AV 79-1, video V-79.)